 You must file this dispute with your card issuer within 60 days after the statement containing the airline charges.
 It’s generally easy to dispute a charge with your bank by logging in to your account online or through the app, if you have it.
 Make sure you get email confirmation your dispute has been received.
 If disputing by mail, It’s a good idea to send it certified.
 The card issuer must acknowledge your dispute within 30 days and resolve it within 90 days.
 The Federal Trade Commission (FTC) has more on exercising your right to dispute charges.

 - In addition, file a complaint with the DOT.
 Don’t wait for the credit card dispute process to play out.

 Frequently Asked Questions

-Q: Are airline ticket refunds required by law?
+Q: Are airline ticket refunds required?

 Q: Can I get my money back if I cancel my flight?

 A: The law only requires that cash refunds for flights that are actually canceled, when the airline itself cancels the flight, not necessarily when you cancel your trip yourself.
 You should check the terms and conditions of your specific airline to see whether you can exchange your ticket for another flight, a voucher, or for a refund.